Supporting vulnerable populations

 - people seeking asylum in Queensland

-- working in Queensland as part of the Pacific Australia Labour Mobility Scheme.
+- people working in Queensland as part of the Pacific Australia Labour Mobility Scheme.

 Free interpreting services

 Working with qualified interpreters is essential to ensuring health care providers are able to communicate effectively with their patients and are protected from professional risk.
-Interpreters are available anytime, day or night, during the week or weekend, every day of the year.
+Interpreters are available 24 hours a day, 7 days a week.